csrobins/eFRI_LiDAR_Handheld/readme.md

 1. Nulls do not work in numeric fields (we may need to consider a -1 to represent null.
 2. Need an Ocular Distance in Tree Hts area.
 3. Might need an additional field in the DWD screen?
+4. When re-starting the app from an empty database, then synch will only pull 2048 rows per table.
+This is an Azure limitation.
+The single plot synch (in Build 13) helps this as a workaround to synch data for a targetted plot.

+RELEASE NOTES: v black spruce build 13

+1. Added the ability to synch a single plot of data (in the Settings screen) - this is useful when editing plot data long after the plot was collected.

 RELEASE NOTES: v black spruce build 12